Migraine & melancholic depresion – 2017 update

 A UK perspective from ‘NICE’ may be found here:

 They suggest: topiramate or propranolol & to consider amitriptyline (according to the person's preference, comorbidities and risk of adverse events).

 It is important not to allow guidelines to become a substitute for thought and clinical judgement.
 Even more insidiously, some doctors seem to be using guidelines as an excuse to be intellectually lazy and dictatorial about the treatment they offer to patients: one hears increasingly frequently that patients have been told they cannot have a treatment because ‘it is not in the guidelines’.
-That is utterly disgraceful, totally inappropriate, and a significant transgression of medical ethics.
-It seems that we are moving towards medical totalitarianism.
-That is, incidentally, a deadly serious and non-hyperbolic comment.
+That is poor practice, and inappropriate.

-I suggest clomipramine is a forgotten gem, and is the drug of choice when anxiety or depression are co-morbid, which is frequently.
-However, caution is required if bipolarity is suspected.When that is the case, MAOIs and valproate deserve serious consideration and they are compatible with each other and with lithium.
+Clomipramine is a forgotten gem for severe depressive illness, and may be considered when depression and migraine are co-morbid, which is not infrequently.
+However, as with AMI, caution is required if bipolarity is suspected.When that is the case, MAOIs and valproate deserve consideration, and they are compatible with each other and with lithium.

 If lithium is not required or desired, valproate may be considered for possible or definite bipolar cases, and MAOIs may be the treatment of choice for depressed bipolar migraineurs.

 The frequent co-occurrence of depression and anxiety means beta-blockers need to be used with due consideration of the possibility of their immediate or future presence.This is especially so in the knowledge that even migraineurs without diagnosed depression have a substantially elevated suicide rate.